Spring Street Presbyterian Church: Leadership under Henry G. Ludlow and later years

 The old church renamed itself to the New Spring Street Presbyterian Church.
 It was bought by George P. Shipman of the Brick Presbyterian Church, who transferred the property to Abijah Fisher.
 After a series of temporary pastors, Henry G. Ludlow was made pastor on December 25, 1828.
 Despite being an abolitionist, the church was segregated under his leadership.
 During the New York anti-abolitionist riots of 1834, the Spring Street Church was attacked by a mob, due to rumors the church officiated interracial marriages.
-They destroyed the interior and used the pews and organ to build a barrier between themselves and the National Guard.
+Rioters destroyed the interior and used the pews and organ to build a barrier between themselves and the National Guard.
 They also rang the church bell to taunt the National Guard and draw more rioters.

 Following the riots, $10,000 was raised to fund the rebuilding of Spring Street Church.
 Completed in June 1836, the rebuilt church was larger and sat on property bought by the church prior to the riot.
 After this, Ludlow and the congregation showed disapproval of interracial marriage, though otherwise supported civil rights.
 In 1837, Ludlow left the church, and the Grimké sisters began speaking there.
 Following the closure of the Laight Street Baptist Church, the attendance of Spring Street Church significantly grew.

 The church struggled financially in the 1850s, with its sale being considered in 1857; the Duane Street Methodist Episcopal Church and the Thirteenth Street Presbyterian Church both placed bids, with the latter placing $11,000.
 Spring Street Church attempted to retract their offer, but Thirteenth Street made them pay $5,000 to do so.
 Financial struggles continued into the 1860s, paying off its debts in 1867.
 The same year, the church hired pastor, A. W. Halsey.
 By 1877, debt returned.
 The church declined and was dissolved on December 14, 1963.
 The property was sold to The Salvation Army in 1966, who planned to demolish it.
 The plans ceased after a fire burnt the church down.

 Burial vaults

 The Spring Street Church operated burial vaults, located east of the church.
 Burials were dated between 1820 and 1850, with one costing $10 for adults and $2–$8 for children.
 On May 18, 1831, two additional vaults were built.
-From around 1840, changing laws in Manhattan regarding human burials forced the church to close the vaults.
+Changing laws in Manhattan regarding human burials forced the church to close the vaults to new burials around 1840.

 After the property was sold to the Salvation Army in 1966, a parking lot was built atop the burial vaults.
-In December 2006, the remains of around 190 people were rediscovered during construction of The Dominick skyscraper.
+In December 2006, the remains of around 190 people were rediscovered during construction of The Dominick.
 The bodies were moved to Green-Wood Cemetery in Brooklyn.
 Archeological excavation occurred in December 2007.
-When studied, the children were discovered to have contracted scurvy and rickets.
+When studied, the children were discovered to have contracted scurvy and rickets during their lifetimes.